 The other secret ingredient, Preserved Lemons

 Preserved Lemons are salt cured whole lemons that have been curing for at least several weeks.
 The salt draws a lot of the water out of the citrus, making them soft, fragrant and incredible aromatic.
-The preserved lemon peel can then be used in marinades, such as this one or for salad dressings, rubs, etc.
+The preserved lemon peel can then be used in marinades, such as this one or for salad dressings, rubs, etc. I made my own Preserved Lemons so can you.

 A few tips on serving preserved lemon and yogurt marinated chicken